celikbugra/GameBacklog/README.md

 # GameBacklog
-A C# application for managing a personal game backlog, built step by step with a REST API, database and client application.
+A C# application for managing a personal game backlog, built with a REST API, database and client application.